danieldeer/heatertips/content/_index.md

 Welcome to your **#1 resource for space heaters, air conditioners, purifiers, and energy-saving tips**!
 Whether you’re trying to warm up a cold room, cool your garage, purify the air, or cut electricity costs - **I’ve got you covered**.
 Below you’ll find a couple of hand-picked guides to start with!

-On HeaterTips, you get **honest, cost-effective, and technically solid recommendations** on heating and cooling your home!

-Everything you read on this page is backed by my **own experiments** which I perform in my **home lab**, studies, and my own experience using heaters, air conditioners, and air purifiers.

-I don't care about product brands, marketing, design, and all of that stuff.
-I simply recommend what works.

 ---

 ## 🏆 Recommended Products